Polymerase Chain Reaction (PCR) Glossary

 A technique which uses electricity to separate molecule fragments according to size so they can be studied.

-The combinations of all the conditions external to the genome that potentially affect gene expression.
+The combinations of all the conditions external to the genome that potentially affect gene expression and the phenotype of a plant.

 A protein that catalyzes, or speeds up, a specific biochemical reaction without changing the nature of the reaction.